bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:00:00

 Hey, Merch.
 What up?
 We are back in the studio.

 Speaker 1: 00:00:02

 Who are we talking to today?
-We're talking to OXB10C.
+We’re talking to OXB10C.

 Speaker 0: 00:00:06

 I know him as Timo.
-So we're going to call him Timo.
+So we’re going to call him Timo.

 Speaker 1: 00:00:09